zTBBz/Hopeful.Hyperlinq/README.md

 ### SIMD

-`NetFabric.Hyperlinq` uses SIMD implicitly to improve performance of some operations.
+`Hopeful.Hyperlinq` uses SIMD implicitly to improve performance of some operations.
 Many times this can only be done explicitly because it can only be used on a limited number of types and operations on them.

-In `NetFabric.Hyperlinq`, alternative methods that use SIMD, have the word `Vector` at the end of its name.
+In `Hopeful.Hyperlinq`, alternative methods that use SIMD, have the word `Vector` at the end of its name.
 You'll also find that the operations that require an expression, now require two.

 ``` csharp
 var result = list